aras-p/aras-p.hugo/content/blog/2014/2014-07-05-us-vacation-report.markdown

 ---

 This April I had a vacation in the USA, so here's a write up and a bunch of photos.
-Our trip: 12 days, group of five (myself, my wife, our two daughters and my sister), rented a car and drove around.
+Our trip: 12 days, group of five (myself, my wife, our two kids and my sister), rented a car and drove around.
 Made the itinerary ourselves; tried to stay out of big cities or hotel chains -- used airbnb where possible.
 For everyone except me, this was the first trip to USA; I actually never did venture outside of conference cities before either.